kwond2/rcos-status-updates/spring_2019/week_09.md

 ## Last Week's Accomplishments

 > Cleaned up status updates for RCOS, looked through issues.
+Started on writing more test cases for B7 to run.

 ## This Week's Plan

-> Look through current issues and pick out a small housekeeping job or small fix on Rust code.
-Recall how to push onto the git repository for RCOS.
-Fix up status updates for RCOS.
+> Continue working on test cases written/compiled in C, "TestCaseD".
+Write up a few more test cases after RCOS semester ends.

 ## Anything Blocking?

->
+> Technical issues with B7 not correctly solving the test cases - worked with Luke to sort them out.

 ## Notes